PenguinPoweredApps/PythonToDo/README.md

    - Configure your email settings in the .env file.
    - Receive tasks automatically by email effortlessly.

 3. **To send an email task:**

-   - Create an email to the recipient with a subject of todo, and a due by date as shown below.
+   - Create an email for the recipient with a subject of todo, and a due by date as shown below.
 This has to be in the exact format.

      todo, 1/1/2024

    - The actual task that needs carrying out is described in the body of the email

 4. **Notifications:**